Skip to content

 3. Add the following lines to disable samba V1

 This step must be completed or your client will not be able to map the drive.
-If you have other mounts on on the HPC cluster and they are using samba V1 they will stop working.
+If you have other mounts on on the HPCC and they are using Samba V1 they will stop working.
 In this case please use SSHFS.

 1